Battle of Langensalza (1075): Background

-The battle
+Battle

 Henry's move to Langensalza put him closer to the Saxon encampment.
 The two sides met for battle at Homburg on 9 June.

 The Saxon army contained several thousand men, but in typical Saxon tradition, most of them were on foot.
 Their ranks consisted of nobles and their vassals, along with freedmen and some serfs.
 Many of them were poorly trained, described by their opponent as "an inept rabble accustomed to agriculture rather than military service, who, compelled not by a military spirit but by fear of their leaders, had entered battle contrary to their customs and traditions.".

 Henry IV's army advanced in five ranks, despite the open terrain south of the River Unstrut.
 The Saxons rushed out of their castle at Homburg all on horseback, apparently leaving their foot soldiery behind in their haste.

 The engagement that followed was less of a battle than a rout.
 A charge by the Swabians under Duke Rudolf almost instantly destroyed the Saxon centre.
 The Saxon leaders took to their horses and fled, but the foot soldiers were slaughtered.
 It was reported that several thousand died when they drowned in the Unstrut.
 Many spoils were gained by Henry's army.

-The aftermath
+Aftermath

 The defeat was stunning.
 It shocked the Saxons, and the supporters of the rebellion became frantic.
 The Archbishop of Mainz threatened excommunication against the Thuringians in order to gain funds to finance the insurrection.
 Unfortunately, Henry and his army ravaged the Saxon and Thuringian countryside, bringing starvation.
 The Archbishop of Magdeburg eventually conceded and requested the terms to which the King would hold the rebels.
 Henry demanded a short imprisonment for all the leaders, as well as confiscation of their fiefs and their redistribution among loyal Imperial partisans.
 As harsh as the terms were, the complete victory Henry gained at Langensalza convinced them to accept.
 In a humiliating gesture, the rebel bishops, nobles and peasants walked barefoot between the ranks of the King's army and submitted to him.
 The King then convened a meeting of princes at Goslar on Christmas to determine the future of Saxony; he ended up freeing Otto of Nordheim and making him his viceroy to Saxony.
 Henry considered the Saxon question settled, but the Investiture conflict would quickly undo the peace.